capitalistlion/gmail_python_function/README.md

     app_password = "000000000000" # you can create an app password from your gmail account security settings
 ```

-5. Replace "example@gmail.com" with the email to send.
-Then run the function
+5. Replace "example@gmail.com" with the email to send

 ```python
 response = send_email("example@gmail.com", [], "Testing Function", "Hi there.
 It's working well")